 What Causes Knee Arthritis?

-There are several factors which have been found to predispose people to developing osteoarthritis in the knee joints:
+There are several factors which have been found to predispose people to develop osteoarthritis in the knee joints:

-Your weight will directly affect the amount of load the joints in your lower limb have to support during weight bearing activities.
+Your weight will directly affect the amount of loading the joints in your lower limb have to support during weight-bearing activities.

 Previous Knee Joint Injury

-Previous injury to your knee can change the biomechanics of your knee joint.
-This leads to abnormal distribution of load through the knee in everyday tasks.
+A previous injury to your knee can change the biomechanics of your knee joint.
+This leads to an abnormal distribution of load through the knee in everyday tasks.